 - If the old I-SMF can serve the new UE location, the AMF may keep the old I-SMF and send Nsmf_PDUSession_UpdateSMContext Request without local offloading management allowed indication.
 In this case, the old I-SMF deletes the DNS Context from the old EASDF and sends Nsmf_PDUSession_Update Request without local offloading management allowed indication to the SMF so that the SMF sends PCO to the UE including central DNS server address or EASDF IP address selected by SMF.

+NOTE: When the DNS server address related with SMF is the same as former I-SMF discovering, the SMF may not include the DNS server address in PCO.